vaidyt/GCodeSim/README.md

 # GCodeSim

 GCodeSim is a python program to simulate laser cutting process.
-Given the g-code string as input, the program simulates the laser cutting process and outputs the final cut pattern as a string.
+Given the g-code string or file as input, the program simulates the laser cutting process and outputs the final cut pattern as a string.

 ### Usage
 ```sh